ethanwhite/talks/moore_ddd_2014.md

-## Links for Ethan White's seminar at the Moore Foundation Data Driven Discovery Investigators Competition Finalists Symposium, July 28th, 2014.
+## Links for Ethan White's Moore Foundation seminar

+These are links to open science material related to Ethan White's talk at the Moore Foundation Data Driven Discovery Investigators Competition Finalists Symposium, July 28th, 2014.

 ### Talk